IslamKhSh/Xdimen/README.md

    <details>
 <summary><b>fontsRange</b></summary>

-The same of `dimensRange` but for fonts dimens range.
+The same of `dimensRange` but for fonts dimensions range.

 > Default value: **minDimen=6**,  **maxDimen=48**,  **step=1.00**.